baseebeck/personal-site/README.md

-# personal-site-v2
+# personal-site
 https://baseebeck.github.io/personal-site/

-Version 2 of my personal site/portfolio.
+Current version of my personal site/portfolio.
 Not 100% complete yet, but ready for feedback.

 Used HTML, CSS, Javascript.